 - Facilitating theory of change or ‘logic model’ workshops to help local areas design their strategic approach and /or understand the impact of these approaches.

-- Helping local areas to collate and analyse data in relation to extra-familial harm and exploitation.
+- Helping local areas to improve the ways in which they collate and analyse data in relation to extra-familial harm and exploitation.